mannanrehbari/KafkaUsagePatterns/README.md

 <br>

 ### Pattern 8: Topic with multiple partitions and multiple consumer groups
+In this case, we have 2 consumer groups.
+Consumer-group1 has two members and Consumer-group-2 has a single member.
+Within group 1, only Consumer-B is receiving all the messages.
+The reason is same as I described in previous patterns: consumers WITHIN a group read from specific partitions exclusively.

+Within the second group, there is only a single consumer so it will receive all the messages on behalf of the group.
 ![Multiple Partitions - Multiple Consumer Groups](img/MultiplePartitions_MultipleConsumerGroups.gif)

 <br>

 ### Pattern 9: Topic with multiple partitions, messages with distinct keys, and a single consumer
+In this pattern, we are assigning distinct keys to Kafka messages.
+Distinct keys are color coded in this GIF.
+Kafka producer guarantees that messages with same key will be appended to the same partition.
+However, it is also possible that each partition will have messages with different keys.
+But it is not possible that a new message with Blue Key will be appended to a different partition after the first blue message is added to partition-0.

+There is only a single consumer in this example so it will read messages from all the partitions.

 ![Message with distinct keys](img/Messages_Distinct_Keys.gif)